Our 2018 Conference took place on November 4 at Delaware Valley University. It was powerful.

-- Connect & engage with other Muslim and Jewish sisters from all around the US,
+- Connected & engaged with other Muslim and Jewish sisters from all around North America,

-- Learn from the Muslim and Jewish leaders who are rising up against hate,
+- Learned from the Muslim and Jewish leaders who are the voice of peace and interfaith engagement

-- Develop skills in order to become a stronger advocate of building relationships between Muslims and Jews, and
+- Developed skills in order to become a stronger advocate of building relationships between Muslims and Jews, and

-- Learn what you can do to stop anti-Muslim and anti-Jewish acts of hate.
+- Learned what we can do to peacefully stop anti-Muslim and anti-Jewish acts of hate.

 Marianne Williamson is an internationally acclaimed author and lecturer.
 For the last 35 years, she has been one of America’s most well known public voices, having been a popular guest on television programs such as Oprah, Larry King Live, Good Morning America, & Bill Maher.
 Seven of her twelve published books have been New York Times Best Sellers, and four of these were #1.
 Marianne has been touring the country this year, discussing how a revolution in consciousness paves the way to both personal and political renewal.

 Joseph Levin Jr, a native of Montgomery, Alabama, is the Co-Founder of the Southern Poverty Law Center.
 From 1971, he served the Center in various capacities, including as Legal Director, Chair of the Board, President & CEO, and General Counsel, retiring in 2016.
 He continues to serve the Center as an emeritus member of the Board.
 In 1976, as a member of the Carter Presidential Transition Team, Mr. Levin supervised the Department of Justice transition and oversaw preparation of briefing books identifying critical issues for the incoming Attorney General.
 In 1977, Mr. Levin was appointed Chief Counsel of the National Highway Traffic Safety Administration.
 Members of The Sisterhood of Salaam Shalom® were privileged to learn from Mr. Levin during our recent visit to the Southern Poverty Law Center.